LionWeb-io/lionweb-typescript/packages/class-core/README.md

 * All deltas implement the `IDelta` interface.

-* The `DeltaHandler` type represents functions that handles a delta.
+* The `DeltaReceiver` type represents functions that handles a delta.
-  Such a function has to be passed to invocations `<concrete classifier>.create(<id>, <handleDelta>)` and various other places, in order to “hook up” to the delta protocol.
+  Such a function has to be passed to invocations `<concrete classifier>.create(<id>, <receiveDelta>)` and various other places, in order to “hook up” to the delta protocol.
-  Such a place is recognizable from the presence of an argument `handleDelta?: DeltaHandler`.
+  Such a place is recognizable from the presence of an argument `receiveDelta?: DeltaReceiver`.

 * Deltas can be applied to a model state using the `applyDelta[s]` and `applyDelta[s]applyDeltaWithLookup` functions.
     The functions with plural `Deltas` in their names apply the given array of `IDelta`s in that order.